 Heart rate training is a truly great way to improve your understanding of your personal physiological response to exercise over time, even if you’re not a tech geek who gets obsessed with the training diagrams and charts that are available.
 It’s a great, simple tool to get more feedback than just the “feel” of exercise.

-To incorporate heart rate training into your group workouts, try out a lightweight fitness watch with sleek design and advanced wrist-based heart rate.
+To incorporate heart rate training into your group workouts, try out a lightweight fitness watch with a sleek design and advanced wrist-based heart rate.
 If you’re a Les Mills fan, using a Polar fitness watch, you can track your workouts with the workout-specific LES MILLS sport profiles to get an even more accurate understanding of your heart rate zones.

 If you liked this post, don’t forget to share so that others can find it, too.